Brownfields financial tax incentive program

 Environmental site assessment

 The site must have results from a phase 2 environmental site assessment that show the property needs environmental remediation.
-That means work has to be done to make sure the property meets the appropriate standards under the Environmental Protection Act.
+That means work has to be done to ensure the property meets the appropriate standards under the Environmental Protection Act.

 How to apply

-Municipalities apply on behalf of brownfield property owners.
-If you own brownfield property contact your local municipality.
+To qualify for matching education tax assistance, municipalities apply on behalf of brownfield property owners.
+If you own brownfield property, contact your local municipality.

 The municipality must: